Chris Brazzell

-Chris Brazzell (born May 22, 1976) is a former American football wide receiver in the Canadian Football League for the Edmonton Eskimos, BC Lions, Hamilton Tiger-Cats and Winnipeg Blue Bombers.
-He also was a member of the New York Jets and Dallas Cowboys in the National Football League.
+Chris Brazzell (born May 22, 1976) is an American former professional football wide receiver in the Canadian Football League (CFL) for the Edmonton Eskimos, BC Lions, Hamilton Tiger-Cats and Winnipeg Blue Bombers.
+He also was a member of the New York Jets and Dallas Cowboys in the National Football League (NFL).
 He played college football at Angelo State University.
+His son, Chris Brazzell II, plays college football for the University of Tennessee and previously did so for Tulane University.

-Early years
+Early life

 Brazzell attended Alice High School, where he helped start a run by the Coyotes as a playoff powerhouse through the 1990s.
 As a senior in 1993, he caught 75 passes for 1,971 yards (26-yard average), which at the time, gave him a high school national record for most yards receiving in a single season.
 He also had a career-high 309 yards receiving game.

 That season, his team reached the Class 5A Region IV finals, while he received All-state, South Texas MVP and District MVP honors.

 College career

 Brazzell attended Blinn College.
 He transferred to Angelo State University after his sophomore season.
 As a junior, he recorded 34 receptions for 474 yards and 5 touchdowns.
 He tied a school record with 11 receptions against Tarleton State University.

 As a senior, he posted 47 receptions for 1,091 yards (23.3-yard average) and 13 touchdowns.
 He became the second player in school history to register over 1,000 receiving yards in a season and led the conference by averaging 109.1 receiving yards per-game.
 Against Northeastern State University, he had 11 receptions for 216 yards and 3 touchdowns.
 He earned second-team All-American and first-team All-Lone Star Conference honors.

 Despite playing only two seasons, he finished ninth on the Rams' All-time receiving list (1,565 receiving yards).